-Kristine Bruch is the Operations Manager and Program Associate for The Nation Institute.
+Kristine Bruch is the Operations and Program Manager for The Nation Institute.
 She most recently worked as a Project Manager at McEvoy & Associates and focused on fundraising events for non-profit groups in New York City.
 Her experience has allowed her to work closely with many non-profits, elected leaders, and political organizations across the country.
 She graduated from the George Washington University in Washington, DC with a degree in Business Administration.
 She currently lives in Brooklyn.

-Naomi Gordon-Loebl is the Internship Director at The Nation Institute.
+Naomi Gordon-Loebl is the Internship Director and Research Editor at The Nation Institute.
 She holds a bachelor’s degree in History and Creative Writing from the University of Michigan, and a graduate certificate in Youth Studies from the CUNY School of Professional Studies.
 Before coming to the Institute, she was a teacher and youth development professional for five years, helping people who had left school to complete their high school equivalency diplomas.
 She lives in Brooklyn.

 Esther Kaplan is a radio and print journalist who has written for Harper’s, Virginia Quarterly Review, The Nation, the American Prospect, the Village Voice, and other publications.
 She was previously a senior editor at The Nation, features editor at Poz, the award-winning national AIDS magazine, and communications director at Communications Workers of America Local 1180.
 She began her journalism career as an assistant editor at the Village Voice, where she became a regular contributor.
 She is the author of With God on Their Side: George W. Bush and the Christian Right, and was for many years co-host of Beyond the Pale, a weekly program covering Jewish culture and politics, on WBAI in New York City.
 She was a 2013 Alicia Patterson Foundation fellow and has received the Molly National Journalism Prize and the Sidney Award, among other journalism honors.

-Taya Kitman is executive director and CEO of The Nation Institute.
+Taya Kitman is Executive Director and CEO of The Nation Institute.
 She has been with The Nation Institute since 1997 and has held a number of positions during her tenure.
 Over the years, she has managed the Ridenhour and Puffin Prizes, organized the Institute's Annual Gala Dinner, and supervised the Journalism Fellowships and Internships programs.
 Kitman, who previously was co-owner of graphic design agency, graduated from Kenyon College with a BA in History.
 She holds a master's degree in Humanities and Social Thought from New York University.

-Katy O'Donnell is an Editor at Nation Books, where she has worked with authors including National Book Award-winner Ibram X. Kendi, New York Times bestselling author Mychal Denzel Smith, Sarah Jaffe, Eileen Markey, John Merriman, Jaime Bartlett, Darnell L. Moore, Saadia Zahidi, and Vegas Tenold.
+Katy O'Donnell is the Senior Editor at Nation Books, where she has worked with authors including National Book Award-winner Ibram X. Kendi, New York Times bestselling author Mychal Denzel Smith, Sarah Jaffe, Eileen Markey, John Merriman, Jaime Bartlett, Darnell L. Moore, Saadia Zahidi, and Vegas Tenold.
 She has worked in publishing since 2009, first at the Overlook Press and then at Basic Books.
 She graduated from the University of Chicago, where she studied English and Italian literature.
 Originally from New Jersey, she now lives in Queens.

 Ed Sermier most recently served as the Director of National Customized Services for the Nonprofit Finance Fund (NFF).
 In 2008, he retired from his position as Vice President, Chief Administrative Officer, and Director of Program Evaluation at Carnegie Corporation of New York (CCNY).
 He also served as Chief Financial Officer of the New York Philharmonic Orchestra; Deputy Director in the Mayor's Office of Operations for Mayor David Dinkins; Director of Strategic Planning and Capital Budgeting for the New York City Transit Authority; Director of Special Education for the New York City Board of Education; and Budget Director for the New York City Board of Education.
 Sermier holds a Master's in Business Administration degree from Columbia University and a Bachelor's degree in mathematics from Manhattan College.
 He is currently an Adjunct Professor at the Graduate School of Public Affairs at Baruch College, City University of New York.
 He also served as an Adjunct Professor at the Wagner Graduate School of Public Service at New York University.
 Sermier provides financial consulting services to a wide range of nonprofit organizations in the five boroughs of New York City.